IP Physics Crash Course: 9 Micro-Moves for Instant Concept Clarity

 One page, nine habits, zero fluff.

-Each habit takes ≤ 3 minutes to deploy and is proven to sharpen both marks and the ability to tackle brand-new question styles.
+Each habit takes ≤ 3 minutes to deploy and is designed to sharpen both marks and the ability to tackle brand-new question styles.

 Integrated Programme (IP) Physics pulls A-Level ideas down into Sec 3-4, mixes them across topics and expects you to transfer methods, not recite scripts.